What is OSHA Outreach Training?

 What is covered in the 10- and 30-hour outreach courses?

-The 10-hour outreach courses provide basic awareness training on the recognition, avoidance, abatement, and prevention of workplace hazards.
+The 10-hour OSHA outreach courses provide basic awareness training on the recognition, avoidance, abatement, and prevention of workplace hazards.
 The course also provides information regarding workers’ rights, employer responsibilities, and filing a complaint.

-The 30-hour outreach courses provide a greater depth and variety of training on an expanded list of topics associated with workplace hazards in each industry.
+The 30-hour OSHA outreach courses provide a greater depth and variety of training on an expanded list of topics associated with workplace hazards in each industry.
 OSHA provides authorized trainers procedures for each industry program on the topic outlines for each industry.